GRAM: An Interpretable Approach for Graph Anomaly Detection using Gradient Attention Maps: Introduction

-Recent deep-learning based approaches \cite{zhai2016deep, zong2018deep, perera2019ocgan, hou2020mahalanobis, lappas2021fourier, oyedotun2022closer, lai2023robust, mou2023deep} face challenges in effectively addressing the GAD problem because of the complex relational dependencies and irregular structures associated with graph data.
-Nevertheless, the recent advent of geometric deep learning and graph neural networks (GNNs) has generated significant interest in utilizing these advanced methods for GAD \cite{ma2021comprehensive} because GNNs can effectively capture comprehensive information from graph structures and node attributes.
-GNN-based approaches to GAD typically involve learning representations for normal graph data or normal graph elements, followed by subsequent processing for anomaly detection.
-One common approach in learning representations for GAD is through the use of autoencoders.
-For instance, GCNAE \cite{kipf2016variational}, DOMINANT \cite{ding2019deep}, and {CONAD \cite{xu2022contrastive}} utilize GNNs to construct autoencoders and use reconstruction errors to calculate anomaly scores for nodes.
-Another approach is to directly output representations using neural networks.
-For instance, OC-GNN \cite{wang2021one} embeds graph data into a vector space and forms a hyperplane using normal data.
+Traditional anomaly detection techniques face challenges in effectively addressing the GAD problem because of the complex relational dependencies and irregular structures associated with graph data.
+However, the recent advent of geometric deep learning and graph neural networks (GNNs) has generated significant interest in utilizing these advanced methods for GAD \cite{ma2021comprehensive}.
+Recent developments in GNNs have shown their effectiveness in capturing comprehensive information from graph structures and node attributes, making them widely used for GAD problems.
+However, these GAD methods are based on neural networks and are often regarded as black-box models.
+This lack of interpretability poses challenges in explaining how these models perform anomaly detection and make decisions.
+The inability to understand and interpret the results of anomaly detection may hinder end users, who rely on these results to make informed decisions.
+In addition, the effectiveness of GNN-based GAD methods may vary across different datasets, especially because of the complex relations and heterogeneity in graph data.